Catholic NABRE Bibles: Which One?

 OSV sells easy-to-read, reasonably inexpensive (~$17) paperbacks of the basic NABRE text, which use thicker paper than many similar economy editions, sporting a clean page layout with two-column footnotes clearly set off from the two-column text with a page-wide horizontal bar.
 It provides well-formatted cross-references set in a lightly shaded box.
 Recommended.

-At a higher but reasonable price, they also offer a good quality faux-leather NABRE Gift Bible.
+At a higher but still reasonable price, they also offer a good quality faux-leather NABRE Gift Bible.
 Another worthwhile NABRE offering from OSV is their Catholic Notetaking Bible, which sports very wide outside margins for taking notes.
 The Biblical text is presented in a single column, which works well on the narrowed page, although the inside margins are a bit tight.
 The footnotes are in two columns, as are the well-set-off and legible cross-references.
 OSV also sells other editions that use the NABRE as a vehicle for promulgating pastoral wisdom and advice, such as “Men’s”, “Women’s”, and “Teen” Bibles, as well as an edition of the New Catholic Answer Bible, and a couple devotional editions featuring writings from the saints and Church Fathers.

 clip_image002_thumbOxford University Press:

-OUP publishes a standard reader’s edition NABRE in both compact (paper, cloth, leather) and large print (paper, leather: 12-pt typeface) formats.
-They also publish two similar study editions of the NABRE, each including lengthy “Reader’s Guides” prefixed to the Biblical text.
-Each is available in several bindings, and the hardcover editions of each can be found for about $40, though you’ll pay more buying direct from OUP.
+OUP also publishes two similar but distinct study editions of the NABRE, each including its own lengthy “Reader’s Guide” prefixed to the Biblical text.
+Each study Bible edition is available in several bindings, and the hardcover editions of each can be found for about $40, though you’ll pay more buying direct from OUP.
 Some details for comparison of the two study Bibles can be found here.

 Saint Benedict Press: